cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Tools of the Trade: Linux and SQL/module_4.md

 - use the LIKE operator to filter for patterns.
 - Filter for login attempts made after a certain date
 - apply AND, OR, and NOT operators to filter SQL queries.
+- have practical experience in using INNER JOIN, LEFT JOIN, and RIGHT JOIN.

 ## Personal Reflection